gemstackio/installfest/README.md

 ![GemStack Logo](./assets/01-b-primary-logo-horizontal.png)
 # Installfest
+This is a repo is meant to assist you in preparing your Macbook Pro M1 for software development purposes.
 ## Google Calendar
 1. Go to [Google Calendar](https://calendar.google.com/)
 2. Click the three dots in the top right corner